RobertBarachini/nodejs-template/README.md

 - Add Docker stuff
 - Add project setup script (for creating a new project from the template)
 - Extend README.md
+- Extend the basic router
+- Change logging to print to stdout differently (not JSON like to logfile/remote)